Mise en Scene. It’s a fancy looking phrase that you’ve seen floating around many film-related articles. It creates an immediate sense of film wisdom.

 Outdated objects can show how certain characters are trapped in the past, like the characters in Anderson’s The Royal Tenenbaums or Rushmore.

-They can also make the movie seem like it’s in multiple decades at the same time, as if it exists in its own universe.
-Think of any Tarantino film.
+Object like that can also make a movie seem like it’s in multiple decades at the same time, as if it exists in its own universe.
+Some Tarantino films manage to pull this off expertly.

 When crafting your shot, consider the characters and world at large, and how set design can reflect that.